openstack/charm-guide/doc/source/getting-started/verify.rst

 Congratulations, you have a working OpenStack cloud!

-Advance to the final step: :doc:`Access the dashboard <dashboard>`.
+Advance to the final step: :doc:`dashboard`.